calculi/nws-frontend/README.md

 # README #

-Frontend Application for NextWorkspace, built using Angular JS.
+Full stack Application for NextWorkspace, built using Ruby on Rails and Angular JS.